notJust-dev/notjustdev/content/posts/2021-12-02-react-native-environment-setup-windows/index.md

 In order to download **Android Studio** we can go to their [website](https://developer.android.com/studio?gclid=Cj0KCQiAtJeNBhCVARIsANJUJ2G3CKuFt6fhUQOU5oaMTxxKiTGapHAhO6zAETMAIxAWcdxVIimIkTMaAsvVEALw_wcB&gclsrc=aw.ds) and click big green "Download Android Studio" button in the middle of the screen.

-Once the download is finished, we can open the file and start the instalation process.
+Once the download is finished, we can open the file and start the installation process.
 On the first window you won't have to do much, you can read what it says and click **Next**.
 ![Android Studio Installation First Window](./android-studio-installation-1.png)